Wallenberg Syndrome 1

 Damage to these structures produces a predictable constellation of symptoms, including nystagmus, vertigo, oscillopsia, nausea and vomiting, loss of pain and temperature in the contralateral half of the body, loss of pain and temperature sensation in the ipsilateral face, an ipsilateral Horner's syndrome (as shown in the image), hoarseness and dysphagia, ataxia, and ipsilateral lateropulsion.

-You could expect to see loss of gustation in this patient.
-(See References)
+You could expect to see loss of pain and temperature sensation in the left face in this patient. (

 References: